balticapprenticeships/AzureTraining/AZ-900_Lab_Resources/Lab 3 Network Security Group.md

   --query '[].{Name:name, Priority:priority, Port:destinationPortRange, Access:access}' `
   --output table
 ```
-- You should see
+You should see:
 ```
 Name               Priority    Port    Access
 -----------------  ----------  ------  --------
 default-allow-ssh  1000        22      Allow
 ```

-## Create the network security group rule
+## Task 5: Create a network security rule

-### Step 1 Run the following az network nsg rule create command to create a rule called allow-http that allows inbound access on port 80:
+Step 1 - Run the following ```az network nsg rule create``` command to create a new rule that will allow inbound HTTP traffic on TCP port 80:
 ```
 az network nsg rule create `
   --resource-group [your resource group name] `